StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * inbound traffic via TCP on port 80 from one IP-Address - the IP-Address of the administrator / Cloud DevOps Engineer, who must configure Jenkins (to be provided in _parameters.json_ as , `UdacityCapstoneDeveloperIP`)

 #### Spawn a Web Server for Continuous Integration & Deployment
+A web server is needed to host Jenkins and run tools that implement the continuous integration- & deployment-pipeline.
+The web server is an instance of Amazon Web Service's EC2-Solutions with

+* machine image: Ubuntu Bionic-18.04-amd64 (ami-0e342d72b12109f91)
+* type: t2.micro

 ### Install Jenkins - The Continuous Integration / Continuous Deployment Tool
 ### Install Brew - A package management system